Boilevin/AzuritBer/README.md

 # AzuritBer
-Ardumower full odometry version see https://www.ardumower.de for more info.
+Ardumower full odometry version see https://www.ardumower.de  and https://wiki.ardumower.de/index.php?title=AzuritBer_Firmware_(English)# for more info.

-Master branch is GY-88 / GY-521  based on MPU6050 version
+Master branch need PCB1.3 or 1.4 ,ODOMETRY on drive motor and IMU : GY-521 / or GY-88  based on MPU6050 version

+OPTIONAL:

+        	RFID BOARD PN5180 AS RFID READER and ESP32 dev kit to manage SPI communication with PN5180 and WIFI/BT for arduremote

+		RASPBERRY for vision or camera streaming:

 See other branch for GY-87  or MPU-9250/9255 version

-OPTIONAL RFID/RASPBERRY:
-	Use for multiple area mowing, Fast start Entry point,Fast return to station,soft docking ,etc....
-	Need PN5180 AS RFID READER
-	Need ESP32 dev kit to manage SPI communication with PN5180 Need Raspberry Pi 3B+ or Pi Zero for setting RFID

 GY87 version use a GY87 IMU connected on I2C1 to avoid i2c adress conflit with RTC .